First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Introduction

 \section{Introduction}

-Sulfidization impedes the use of palladium membranes for hydrogen sequester and capture.
-Due to the presence of hydrogen sulfide (H\subscript{2}S) in any practical feed gas, sulfur rapidly covers the surface of the membrane rendering its catalytic properties inert.
-One possible way to overcome this difficulty is to alloy palladium with copper~\cite{Iyoha07,OBrien10}.
-In order to realize hydrogen capture and sequester, new membranes with different chemical compositions that resist sulfidization need to be devised, and their reactivity to sulfur needs to be examined.
+Sulfidization impedes the use of palladium-based membranes for hydrogen sequester and capture.
+Due to the presence of hydrogen sulfide (H\subscript{2}S) in any practical feed gas, sulfur rapidly covers the surface of the membrane, rendering its catalytic properties inert.
+Pure palladium membranes have limited application for hydrogen sequester and capture due to irreversible formation of bulk sulfides~\cite{CHChen10} and embrittlement due to lattice distortion caused by hydrogen atoms~\cite{HAmandusson01} diffusing through the bulk.
+Alloying palladium with other metals, such as silver~\cite{SUemiya91} or gold~\cite{CHChen10}, fixes many of the problems associated with palladium membranes, but these materials still suffer from sulfidization and are expensive.
+In the 2000s it was discovered that alloying palladium with copper~\cite{Iyoha07,OBrien10} dramatically reduces the rate of sulfidization and further decreases the price of these membranes, though still not eliminating sulfidization.
+In order to realize hydrogen capture and sequester on an industrial scale, new membranes with different chemical compositions that resist sulfidization need to be devised, and their reactivity to sulfur needs to be examined.
 Computational methods offer an attractive way to rapidly prototype different chemical families.

 In this paper we computationally model the temperature-dependent phase diagram for the Cu-Pd-S system using first principles methods.
 Prior experimental work~\cite{MollerMakovicky99} determined the ternary phase diagram for the Cu-Pd-S system.
 We seek a simple and semi-quantitative model to gain insight into the essential features of the system, in contrast to complicated models with many fitting parameters that can yield close agreement with experiment at the cost of obscuring the underlying physics.